 Paintings by George Stubbs and Sir Alfred Munnings rub shoulders with works from John Singer Sargent and John Wootton showcasing the finest British Sporting Art from around the UK.

 Images of traditional rural pursuits are joined by some more surprising aspects of the subject: contemporary artwork from Peter Blake and Mark Wallinger.
 The new gallery explores the development of these popular sporting images through paintings, sculpture, print-making and the applied arts.
 Significant loans have come from the Tate and Victoria & Albert Museum along with a number of private and public art collections.

 There will be the opportunity to discover sometimes surprising aspects of the subject as well as understanding the significance of Newmarket’s long Royal history.

 The Rothschild Yard, built by Leopold de Rothschild in 1903, has been returned to its former glory to stable retrained racehorses.
 Four galleries in the yard explain the work of the Retraining of Racehorses charity and visitors will be able to meet former racehorses.

 This flagship yard for Retraining of Racehorses shows how Thoroughbreds can be very effectively re-trained for a satisfying and successful life beyond horseracing.
-Every day, at least twice a day, there will be demonstrations to illustrate the difference between training a horse for the racetrack and training it effectively for a second career either, in competitive arenas such as eventing, dressage, showing and polo or purely for the pleasure of riding.
+Every day at 11:30 am and 2:30pm there are behind the scenese tours where you get to see demonstrations that illustrate the difference between training a horse for the racetrack and training it effectively for a second career either, in competitive arenas such as eventing, dressage, showing and polo or purely for the pleasure of riding.
+Find out more